-I arrived home last Monday morning from eight days at the Strozzi Institute for Somatic Leadership in Petaluma, California after completing the first two parts of a year-long program in Somatic Coaching.
+I arrived home last Monday morning from eight days at the Strozzi Institute for Embodied Leadership in Petaluma, California after completing the first two parts of a year-long program in Somatic Coaching.
 “What’s that?” is likely to be the question in your head right now.
-This post is all about providing a clear and meaningful response to that question—and, in doing so, share why I’m doing this work, why I think it is important—and hopefully interesting you enough to continue to read more as I chronicle my journey!
+This post is all about providing a clear and meaningful response to that question—and, in doing so, share why I’m doing this work, why I think it is important—and hopefully interest you enough to continue to read more as I chronicle my journey!

-If you’ve read my most recent posts (especially here and here,) you’II have noticed an emphasis on paying attention to and working with small practices that are “embodied.”
+If you’ve read my most recent posts (especially here and here,) you will have noticed an emphasis on paying attention to and working with small practices that are “embodied.”
 These practices require that we use our whole self, from head to toe, to effect the changes we desire in our lives and our leadership.
 We learn to embody what we most want to be and become.

 Some of us might go a step further: “I get that I need to practice and that being aware is not enough.”
 So, we practice adopting new mindsets, new thoughts, new coaching or conversational strategies.
 And we are still not getting the results we seek.